AndersenLab/dry-guide/docs/pipeline-alignment.md

 ### --species (optional)

 Defaults to "c_elegans", change to "c_briggsae" or "c_tropicalis" to select correct reference file.
+If species == "c_elegans", a check will be run for the *npr-1* allele. *Note: this process used to happen later in `concordance-nf`, however it was moved up to `alignment-nf` to avoid having to rerun the long `wi-gatk` process if an incorrect strain is included.*

 ### --fq_prefix (optional)